cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

   where Cilium partially replaces and optimizes kube-proxy functionality.
-As opposed to ``probe`` which checks the underlying kernel for available BPF features and automatically disables components responsible for the BPF kube-proxy replacement when kernel support is missing, the ``partial`` option requies the user to manually specify which components for the BPF kube-proxy replacement should be used.
+As opposed to ``probe`` which checks the underlying kernel for available BPF features and automatically disables components responsible for the BPF kube-proxy replacement when kernel support is missing, the ``partial`` option requires the user to manually specify which components for the BPF kube-proxy replacement should be used.
 Similarly to ``strict`` mode, the Cilium agent will bail out on start-up with an error message if the underlying kernel requirements are not met.
 For fine-grained configuration, ``global.hostServices.enabled``,